-Intercept corresponds to Education > HS, Age=75, WRAT=45; entries are estimates and 95% Cls, RMSE = Model root mean squared error.
+Intercept corresponds to Education > HS, Age=75, WRAT=45; entries are estimates and 95% CIs, RMSE = Model root mean squared error.
 Results derived in job UC691102.

-- 2.3 For each participant, a Z score relative to the Normative Sample ( $Z{NS}V6$ ) for each domain is calculated as the $Z{V5}V6$ value minus that person's predicted mean from the above equation divided by the root-mean-squared error (RMSE). - 2.4 A small percentage of participants have missing values for education or Visit 5 WRAT score.
+- 2.3 For each participant, a Z score relative to the Normative Sample ( $Z{NS}V7$ ) for each domain is calculated as the $Z{V5}V7$ value minus that person's predicted mean from the above equation divided by the root-mean-squared error (RMSE). - 2.4 A small percentage of participants have missing values for education or Visit 5 WRAT score.
 In these situations, when applying the prediction formula, education will be set to < HS and WRAT will be set to the median WRAT score according to age (70-74, 75-79, 80+), race, and education level (< HS, HS, > HS).
 Predicted scores for Asian or Native American participants were calculated using the Caucasian-specific formula.

-In the final step to determine Domain Failure, the Domain $Z{NS}V6$ scores are compared relative to the cut-point of -1.5.
+In the final step to determine Domain Failure, the Domain $Z{NS}V7$ scores are compared relative to the cut-point of -1.5.
 A person with one or more domain scores < -1.5 is considered a Cognitive Domain Failure.
-In addition, a person with one or more domain scores = missing is considered a Cognitive Domain Failure.
+In addition, a person with one or more missing domain scores is considered a Cognitive Domain Failure.

 2.2.b.
-Definite Cognitive Decline from Visit 5 to Visit 6
+Definite Cognitive Decline from Visit 6 (or 5) to Visit 7

-Definite cognitive decline from visit 5 to visit 6 is defined as an average annual decline of 0.055 standard deviations or more in the General Cognitive Performance score, which is the combination of all 10 of the ARIC neurocognitive tests administered in both visits, as described in Gross (Epidemiology 2015), This consists of the items in the memory, language, and executive functioning domain plus the digit span backwards test.
+Definite cognitive decline from visit 6 (or visit 5 in the absence of V6 data) to visit 7 is defined as an average annual decline of 0.055 standard deviations or more in the General Cognitive

+Performance score, which is the combination of all 10 of the ARIC neurocognitive tests administered in both visits, as described in Gross (Epidemiology 2015), This consists of the items in the memory, language, and executive functioning domain plus the digit span backwards test.
 The standard deviation used is cross-sectional (i.e. based on ARIC visit 5 scores, not on change in scores over time.